 Often, in a quest of fame or following an inner calling, a person will declare that he wishes to be a writer.
 But I believe that in truth most “writers” come to find that it’s hard to be a writer; in fact, it’s hard to be just one thing, or even anything at all.
 None of us are born to be writers.
 We are merely born to be.
 But it is this learned mastery of language, the difficult craft of writing, that only a select few, the Greats, come to fully grasp, putting into words that which seems to evade language: the beauty of life itself.

 It is easy, even addicting to some, to marvel at genius, to question creativity, to be amazed, enchanted, and mystified all at once by the sublime magnificence of an artwork created by someone who is as mortal as anyone else.
 That is why we must start from the origins.
 From Cervantes’ humble beginnings in Alcalá to the enormous unforgettable marble statue built in his honor in the very center of Madrid, Cervantes has indeed become a legend of the first order.

-Yet, his ride to fame was not one of magic or luck, but the journey of a life lived.
+Yet, his rise to fame was not one of magic or luck, but the journey of a life lived.
 And only later was it then told as a tale written in the sincerest way a writer could tell it.
 And perhaps there is no better quote that sums up this sentiment than one that comes from Cervantes himself: “The pen is the language of the soul; as the concepts that in it are generated, such will be its writings.”